The Impact of Diet on Diabetes Management

 • Avoid excessive protein intake: While protein is essential, consuming too much can potentially lead to kidney problems in individuals with diabetes.
 It is important to maintain a balanced approach and not overindulge in protein-rich foods.

-See also The Evolving Landscape of Diabetes Care Policies in the US
+See also The Role of Dietitians in the Diabetes Care Team

 It is important to remember that dietary requirements for diabetes management can vary based on individual factors such as age, weight, activity level, and medications.
 Seeking guidance from healthcare professionals or registered dietitians can provide personalized meal planning and ongoing support in effectively managing diabetes.